-The programme is divided into Part I and Part II.
-Part I consists of three modules, candidates may apply for exemptions from some or all Part I modules to gain entry to Part II modules provided they have completed comparable/relevant accredited modules and subject to the approval of the Faculty of Medicine and Health Sciences.
-Part II consists of five compulsory modules and is offered over one academic year.
-On successful completion of the course, a student will be awarded a Higher Diploma in Nursing Studies of the National University of Ireland.
+The programme is divided into Part 1 and Part 2.
+Part 1 consists of three modules, candidates may apply for exemptions from some or all Part 1 modules to gain entry to Part 2 modules provided they have completed comparable/relevant accredited modules and subject to the approval of the college.
+Part 2 consists of five compulsory modules and a Clinical Assessment.
+On successful completion of the programme, a student will be awarded a Higher Diploma in Nursing Studies of the National University of Ireland